 The Grant Writing in Outcomes Research Workshop (also known as the "GROW Scholars program") is a nine-month faculty development program that enrolled its first class of six junior faculty in September 2018.
 Faculty members accepted in the program attend bi-weekly classes and meet with senior mentors who are passionate about research and dedicated to helping others gain the skills and knowledge needed to become successful.
-We expect to accept applications for the next class in June 2019.

 The program will improve the infrastructure for junior clinician research by promoting interdisciplinary research and collaborations among SOM faculty members.
 The increase in grant applications and funding that results from this program will benefit participants as well as our institution.